CoCreate-app/CoCreate-render/README.md

 <a name="about"></a>
 # About

-CoCreate-render.. is guided and supported by the CoCreate Developer Experience Team.
+CoCreate-render is guided and supported by the CoCreate Developer Experience Team.

 Please Email the Developer Experience Team [here](mailto:develop@cocreate.app) in case of any queries.